 Bar Rosetta

-Website | Neighborhood: Hapjeong | Address: 35 Eoulmadang-ro 5-gil, Mapo-gu, Seoul, South Korea
+Website | Neighborhood: Hapjeong | Address: 35 Eoulmadang-ro 5-gil, Mapo District, Seoul, South Korea

 Radio City

-Website | Neighborhood: Hongdae | Address: 5 Donggyo-ro 32-gil, Mapo-gu, Seoul, South Korea
+Website | Neighborhood: Hongdae | Address: 5 Donggyo-ro 32-gil, Mapo District, Seoul, South Korea

-Many of the drinks also have props to go along with them.
-One drink had a Walkman that you could listen to while sipping, and another came with a mini piano.
-There was also a drink served in a guitar, and many of them came with flowers.
+A lot of the drinks come with props, too.
+One had a Walkman you could listen to while sipping.
+Another came with a mini piano.
+There was one served in a guitar, and several arrived buried in flowers.
+This is easily one of my top five bars in Seoul.

 Bar Catalyst

-Website | Neighborhood: Yeonnam | Address: 3F, 42-24, Donggyo-ro 46-gil, Mapo-gu, Seoul
+Website | Neighborhood: Yeonnam | Address: 42-24 Donggyo-ro 46-gil, 3F, Mapo District, Seoul, South Korea

-A projector runs classic movies throughout the night; The Mummy was playing during my visit.
+A projector runs classic movies throughout the night.
+The Mummy was playing during my visit.

 Best Cocktail Bars in Seongdong